bootstrap modal

 Where is alteration and how the site change in time and space?

-We determine where alteration occurs, which is the basis to study its consequences and for developing monitoring concepts.
-Using drones and satellites we will monitor the location, expression, deformation and variation of alteration sites.
+We determine where alteration occurs.
+Using drones and satellites we will monitor the location, expression, deformation and variation of alteration sites in time and space.

 What chemical and mineralogical changes come with alteration?